lukehanley/RTOS_FINALPROJ/README.md

 WEEK 2:

-Updated probability of senioritis risk because it is really starting to hit.
+Updated probability of senioritis risk because it is really starting to hit, as well as added a new risk that became apparent to me as I worked.
+Set up project overhead and intialized all data structures and tasks.
+Finished gyroscope task that updates the global var with both angles of the board rotation.
+Edited unit tests to make more explicit and testable.
+Added functional tests.